-Keywords: mechanistic interpretability, large language models, transformers, emergent abilities, curriculum learning
+Keywords: mechanistic interpretability, large language models, transformers, emergent abilities, curriculum learning, reasoning

-Abstract: In this paper, we introduce the retrieval problem, a simple reasoning task that can be solved only by transformers with a minimum number of layers.
-The task has an adjustable difficulty that can further increase the required number of layers to any arbitrary value.
-We demonstrate that large language models can solve the task under different prompting formulations without any fine-tuning.
-To understand how transformers solve the retrieval problem, we train several transformers on a minimal formulation.
-We find that successful learning occurs only under the presence of an implicit curriculum.
-We uncover the learned mechanisms by studying the attention maps in the trained transformers.
-We also study the training process, uncovering that attention heads always emerge in a specific sequence.
+Abstract: In this paper, I introduce the retrieval problem, a simple yet common reasoning task that can be solved only by transformers with a minimum number of layers, which grows logarithmically with the input size.
+I empirically show that large language models can solve the task under different prompting formulations without any fine-tuning.
+To understand how transformers solve the retrieval problem, I train several transformers on a minimal formulation.
+Successful learning occurs only under the presence of an implicit curriculum.
+I uncover the learned mechanisms by studying the attention maps in the trained transformers.
+I also study the training process, uncovering that attention heads always emerge in a specific sequence guided by the implicit curriculum.

 Supplementary Material: zip